tetragrade/veracity-ttrpg/readme.md

         + A Favor represents a debt owed to you by an NPC.
         + If a favor isn't converted a Favor, your character forgot it or isn't willing to call it in for some reason.
     + Stress.
-        + You gain Stress each time you act against a Facet (see Facets), or violate social Convention (see Combat & Initiative).
+        + You gain Stress for acting against a Facet (see Facets), and violating social Convention (see Combat & Initiative).
 Enemies and hostile environments may also inflict Stress.
         + Remove 1 Stress each time you spend a full day relaxing in daylight.
 ## Saves.
 + When you attempt to do something for which the outcome is uncertain, the referee may call for a Save.